 Can I use an air cooler on my camping trip?

-What is the typical maintenance routine for an evaporative air cooler?
+What is the typical storage routine for an evaporative air cooler?

 - Ensure all parts are dry by running your cooler on fan-only mode for 1-2 hours.